i-am-sultan/Ora2PG-Comparision-Tool-Using-Flask/readme.txt

 2. Navigate to the project directory in your terminal.

 ## Setup
-1. Install dependencies by running:
+1. Install dependencies by running: "pip install -r requirements.txt"
 2. Configure database credentials:
 - Open `app.py` and modify the database connection settings (Oracle and PostgreSQL) as per your environment.